Sara Hector

-Sara Maria Hector (born 4 September 1992) is a Swedish World Cup alpine ski racer.
+Sara Maria Hector (born 4 September 1992) is a Swedish World Cup alpine ski racer who is the reigning Olympic champion in giant slalom.
 She has competed at seven World Championships and won three medals in the team event (2011, 2015, 2021).

 Hector gained her first World Cup victory in December 2014, a giant slalom in Kühtai, Austria.
 At her third Winter Olympics in 2022, she was the gold medalist in giant slalom, was her first Olympic medal and the first Olympic gold for Sweden in the women's GS event in thirty years.